sh13y/Whatsapp-URL-Uploader/README.md

-# WhatsApp URL Bulk Uploader
+# WhatsApp URL Uploader

-Welcome to the WhatsApp URL Bulk Uploader! 🎉 This nifty tool lets you share a bunch of URLs (like videos, images, documents, etc.) to WhatsApp groups using the Baileys library.
+Welcome to the WhatsApp URL Uploader! 🎉 This nifty tool lets you share a bunch of URLs (like videos, images, documents, etc.) to WhatsApp groups using the Baileys library.
 It’s like having your own personal WhatsApp butler!

 ## Features
 - 📤 Upload and share multiple URLs to specified WhatsApp groups in sequential order.